- Tour Guide Systems enhance the communication between speakers and their listeners, but not every solution is the same.

 This might sound obvious, but there are many different applications for tour guide systems.
 Defining your own objective will help narrow down the most relevant options.

 Are you establishing a tour guide system to inform audiences, perhaps about a historical site or educational exhibits?
 Are you trying to drive productivity by connecting workplace employees through a streamlined communication system, or inspire enthusiasm and business investments by showcasing a production-floor to potential clients?
-Are you trying to establish a compliance-friendly way for field-workers to safely receive information in noisy environments?
+Or are you trying to establish a compliance-friendly way for field-workers to safely receive information in noisy environments?

 To avoid getting distracted and ending up with a communication solution that wasn’t quite what you needed, the end goal of your tour guide system should remain at the forefront of your mind and lead your entire comparison process.